What Is ST

 |---|---|

-| Yield seeker demand | Absorbs supply, narrowing the discount |
+| Yield seeker demand | Absorbs ST supply, narrowing the discount |

-| Time to maturity | As the epoch nears its end, price converges toward NAV |
+| Time to maturity | Price converges toward NAV as the series ends |